neinkob15/Dualis-API/README.md

 ## webserver

-Alternatively you can use the webserver.
-See here for an example: https://neinkob.de/grades.
+Alternatively you can use the webserver server.py.
-<br />Use your dhbw email (mustermann.max@dh-karlsruhe.de) as username and your password.